 Providers use a variety of strategies to support denial management in healthcare, with the ultimate objective of achieving lower rates and more efficient operations.
 Selecting the right denial management solution directly supports this goal, but there are many options available on the market.
 With so many potential causes for a denied claim, traditional tools and systems to manage them often fall short.

 AI-driven automation, designed specifically for the claims-related needs of healthcare providers, supports a holistic approach to denial management.

-~ Grant Messick, VP of Customer Success at AKASA
+~ Amy Raymond, VP of Revenue Cycle Operations at AKASA

 However, changes to a patient’s insurance status, updates by payers related to the services, medications, and equipment that specific plans cover, and other factors can all lead to a medical billing denial.